 Brace yourself for this great baroque cavern of Catholicism.
-The faithful believe that it was here on 2 January AD 40 that Santiago saw the Virgin Mary descend atop a marble pilar (pillar).
-A chapel was built around the remaining pillar, followed by a series of ever-more-grandiose churches, culminating in the enormous basilica.
+The faithful believe that here on 2 January AD 40, the Virgin Mary appeared to Santiago (St James the Apostle) atop a pilar (pillar) of jasper, and left the pillar behind as a testament to her visit.
+A chapel was built around the pillar, followed by a series of ever more grandiose churches, culminating in the enormous basilica.

-Hung from the northeast column of the Capilla Santa are two wickedly slim shells that were lobbed at the church during the civil war.
+Hung from the northeast column of the Santa Capilla are two wickedly slim shells that were lobbed at the church during the civil war.
 They failed to explode.
 A miracle, said the faithful; typical Czech munitions, said the more cynical.

 The basilica's finest artwork is the 16th-century alabaster retablo mayor (main altarpiece) by Damián Forment, facing west in the middle of the basilica.
 There are also two Goyas: La Adoración del Nombre del Dios, on the ceiling of the coreto (small choir) at the church's far east end, is an early classical piece from 1772; vastly different is Regina Martirum painted above the north aisle in 1780 (in the third cupola from the east).
 With its blurry impressionistic figures, it was hugely controversial at the time.